IvandeWolf/IvandeWolf/README.md

 - 🎓 Currently enrolled Master Computer Security with Bachelor Computer Science
 - 🔭 I’m working as a Software Engineer and contributing to frontend and backend for web applications
 - 🌱 Exploring technology to improve education
-- ⚡ In my free time, I solve love to develop new interfaces and practice my skills
+- ⚡ In my free time, I love to develop new interfaces and practice my skills
 - 🌍 Love to travel the world

 ---